keralaboy123/mousearrow/README.md

   ```
         arrow._setpicture(test_image,key="Hand")
   ```
-"hand" means change icon of hand arrow its avaiable when moving mouse over hyperlinks same way we can change blinking  cursor icon. just pass "Ibeam" as key these keys are used by windows internaly.
+"hand" means change icon of hand arrow. it is shown to user when moving mouse over hyperlinks

+ same way we can change blinking  cursor icon. just pass "Ibeam" as key

- below is registry path to these settings.just browse it by registry editor registry > hkey current user>controllpanel>cursors
+ these keys are used by windows internaly. below is registry path to these settings.just browse it by registry editor for better understanding

+     ``` Computer\HKEY_CURRENT_USER\Control Panel\Cursors```